-Looking for the best places in Valencia to shoot your Instagram photos?
+Looking for the most beautiful places in Valencia to shoot your Instagram photos?
 Valencia is beautiful for many reasons… It’s coastal, temperate and has plenty of green space.
 The city is safe, walk-able and reasonably affordable to visit.
-We’ve put together this list of beautiful places in Valencia.
-Also, these Valencia activities will fit any budget —most are free!
+We’ve put together this list… Also, these Valencia activities will fit any budget —most are free!
+See all of the top Valencia attractions in this Tourist Map.

 Playa de la Patacona is one of the best beaches in Valencia.
 The beach is free to enter.
 For a small fee (few euros) you can rent lounge chairs.
 Beaches are some of the most popular places to visit in Valencia.
 There are many cute restaurants lining the beach.